Explore 360

 Wet wipes

-These are great for washing when shower facilities become a thing of the past
+Preferably biodegradable, these are great for washing when modern shower facilities become a thing of the past.

 Alcohol gel